 Policies

-Based on the above concept and logic, we propose the following policy recommendations.
+Based on the above concept and logic, the researchers propose the following policy recommendations.

-We hope that in the first quarter of 2023, the central bank will cut interest rates or required reserve ratio (RRR) at least once more for the purpose of stimulating the economy, and that there will be a salary increase in the national civil service and institutional system (minimum income standards and wages in the state and private sectors will be raised simultaneously), and that there will be greater and more actions in the digital RMB overlaid with tax reform and consumption vouchers (Chiu,2019), and that we may even explore channels and precise support for low-income people through digital fiat money (Ozili,2021).
+Researchers hope??? that in the first quarter of 2023, the central bank will cut interest rates or required reserve ratio (RRR) at least once more for the purpose of stimulating the economy, and that there will be a salary increase in the national civil service and institutional system (minimum income standards and wages in the state and private sectors will be raised simultaneously), and that there will be greater and more actions in the digital RMB overlaid with tax reform and consumption vouchers (Chiu,2019), and that we may even explore channels and precise support for low-income people through digital fiat money (Ozili,2021).
 We may even explore channels and solutions for precise support of low-income groups through digital fiat money (more social forces and solutions will emerge) (Davoodalhosseini,2018).

 The study of social finance, social consumption and total money supply M2 shows that under the main theme of consumer recovery, the CPI-linked consumer sector will be the first to rise in the first quarter, especially agricultural companies such as meat, fruits and vegetables will be the first to gain.
 Whether the CPI index can rise quickly or to what extent depends largely on the government's tolerance attitude.
 We believe an appropriate tolerance for a slower broad-based climb in CPI in the post-pandemic era will help boost the slope of China's economic bottoming out, especially based on the premise of lower CPI and GDP growth rates in 2022.
 The tasting-based and integrated services sectors rebounded faster during this period.